soup-bowl/soup-bowl.github.io/content/post/2020-04-25-macos-in-virtualbox.md

 You should now have a file on the Mac desktop called ‘Mojave.iso’.
 Congratulations, you have your installation disc!
 Copy this over to where your Virtualbox is setup. **The Mac is no longer needed at this point**.

-## :hammer_and_wrench: Setting up Virtualbox
+## 🛠️ Setting up Virtualbox

-:warning: Before continuing, install the [**Virtualbox Extension Pack**](https://www.virtualbox.org/wiki/Downloads#VirtualBox6.1.6OracleVMVirtualBoxExtensionPack), if you haven’t already.
+⚠️ Before continuing, install the [**Virtualbox Extension Pack**](https://www.virtualbox.org/wiki/Downloads#VirtualBox6.1.6OracleVMVirtualBoxExtensionPack), if you haven’t already.
 This comes with a special USB 3 driver that without, the Mac simply won’t see USB devices.

 Virtualbox has the option for a MacOS virtual machine in it’s New VM dialog, but we will need to make further adjustments to make it truly Mac-ready.